Nature and Inherent Dignity of the Human Person

 Our practice is guided by our understanding of ourselves and the people we care as unitary human persons.
 This is easier said than done; as a result most nurses use the term holistic for unitary – but holistic usually does not mean unitary.

 The word holistic as it was coined in the 1920s by Jan Smuts, a South African statesman and army commander, meant unitary.
 In fact, in the second edition of his book Holism and Evolution published in 1927 Smuts notes that his idea of holism has a "strikingly similarity" to the thinking of Aquinas (p.106).
 Smuts had discovered that the unitary nature of human persons, what he termed holism) had been widely examined and discussed by philosophers for centuries.

 The reason for our dilemma is that when we understand a person as a unitary whole, what we see as particular parts of the person 'disappear' from our view or we become unable to attend to them.
 This is a seemingly impossible problem for nursing because we are focused continually on caring for parts of people, for example when dressing a wound, monitoring a blood transfusion, assessing vital signs or providing mouth care.

-Understanding holistic as an addition of discrete parts is a workable solution for other health professions but is not workable for nursing.
+Understanding the idea of holism as an addition of discrete parts is a workable solution for other health professions but is not workable for nursing.
 Why?
-The reason why is that nursing practice takes place in an especially distinctive way within the context of nurse-patient relationships – and nurse-patient relationships are unitary.
+The reason why is that nursing care for people takes place in an especially distinctive way within the context of nurse-patient relationships – and nurse-patient relationships are holistic.